palderman/DataSciAg/exercises/R-markdown-data-analysis.md

 nor any output are displayed for this code chunk.

-3. Use in-line R code chunks to write a sentence for each variable that states the minimum and maximum mean values for NDVI decline (rounded to the 2^nd^ decimal place) and for harvested yield (rounded to the nearest bushel).
+3. Use in-line R code chunks to write a sentence for each variable that states the minimum and maximum mean values for NDVI decline, rounded to the 2^nd^ decimal place, and for harvested yield, rounded to the nearest bushel.